unlight/asmt-javascript-questions/README.md

 - How to improve performance of react components?
 - What is Pure Component in react?
 - Redux principles: What is pure function?
 Where it came from (What paradigm)?
+- Component communication what strategies do you know (whithout state mananger)?

 ### Angular.JS
 - What is disadvantages of using filters in templates in angular.js?